 In July 2025 a caravan of female and male Buddhist monastics and lay practitioners from Thailand concluded a 700-kilometer peace pilgrimage for peace, or pad yatra, at the Mahabodhi International Meditation Centre, Ladakh, in India’s mountainous far north.
 The 150 pilgrims began their peace walk under the leadership of senior Thai monk Venerable Phrateppariyattisuthi Thongsukas in Dharamsala on 10th June 2025, after receiving a blessing from His Holiness the Dalai Lama.

 Wat Lao Buddha Khanti of Atlanta posted a clear indication of what Buddhist Etiquette requires when being in the orbit of a Buddhist monk or Buddhist holy site.
-The outpouring of unbridled joy, emotion and human reaction has nearly swept them off their feet.
+The outpouring of unbridled joy, emotion and human reaction has swept America off its feet.
+However, having said this, I have witnessed many countless encounters with men, women and children who have shown complete and total respect to these practitioners of Buddhism.
 It is best to observe the rules.
-However, having said this, I have witness many countless encounters with men, women and children who have shown complete and total respect to these practitioners of Buddhism.
-Please find below the public statement from the temple.
+Please find below the public statement from the temple regarding Buddhist Etiquette.
 If you wish to support the Walk for Peace you can do so here via the Dhammacetiya organisation.
 A Live Map of their journey can be accessed here via Google Maps.
-You can follow the Walk for Peace on various platforms including Facebook.
+You can follow the Walk for Peace on various platforms including Facebook which has now officially reached 1 million followers.

 I first posted on my Threads account about these remarkable monks back on 12/12/25 not realising how this event would change my life.
-These gentle Buddhist monks are currently on a 120 day 2,300 mile Walk For Peace from Fort Worth, Texas to Washington D.C. with their lovely dog Aloka the Peace Dog to “raise awareness of peace, loving kindness and compassion across America and the world”.
-But should you meet a tudong monk on the road one day, consider yourself very lucky indeed!
-Such reminders of the path of the enlightened beings are rare in our world.
+Never since my engaging with social media platforms I have ever experienced such a vast, warm, loving and enthusiastic denotation of love, kindness, mindfulness and compassion.
+I cannot being to describe it.
+I am not ashamed to say that there have been a number of moments when I have wept while posting.
+Is this normal?
+One commenter said; “This is crazy!”.
+To which I replied; “This is change.”
+I now humbly say this a spiritual revolution.
+These gentle Buddhist monks are currently on a huge 120 day Walk For Peace from Fort Worth, Texas to Washington D.C. with their lovely dog Aloka the Peace Dog to “raise awareness of peace, loving kindness and compassion across America and the world”.
+But should you happen to meet one of these remarkable and awe inspiring monks on the road one day, consider yourself very lucky indeed!
+Such reminders of the path of enlightened beings are very rare in our world.
+Thousands of interactions have occurred which have all changed lives.
+The healing, the connection, the teachings, the silence, the practice, the breathing, the mindfulness.
+To fully document this phenomenal event would take a considerable amount of time.
+It is a big moment in this planet’s history despite the act of walking and walking meditation being an ancient ritual.
+It’s a shining symbol of peace, hope, multi-faith and multiple organisational initiative.

-Please join me on my Threads account as I’m posting daily about this social phenomenon which has gripped the world.
-I write passionately about this subject and hope you’ll join me.
+Please join me on my Threads account as I’m devoted to posting daily about this social phenomenon which has gripped the world.
+I write passionately with positive energy about this subject and hope you’ll join me.
 My book Thai Tattoo Magick is out now on Inner Traditions.
 May all beings be well, happy and in peace ॐ